ngist/unistat/README.md

 - [ ] Handle rooms with multiple heating/cooling appliances.
 - [ ] Handle multiple rooms that are on the same heating or cooling zone
+- [ ] Implement room adjacency for better control
 - [ ] Use external temperature to optimize control
 - [ ] Use boiler inlet/outlet temperatures to optimize control
-- [ ] Implement room adjacency for better control
 - [ ] Implement comfort mode
 - [ ] Implement budget mode
 - [ ] Automatic tuning - no user configuration of control loop parameters everything is learned by mathemagic(or AI if you want to call it that).
+- [ ] Implement better input validation on config options
 - [ ] Implement presets
 - [ ] Implement schedules
 - [ ] Smart Start - activates heating or cooling early so temp is achieved by the scheduled time.